DCULibrary/open-refine-workshop/_workshop/index.md

 | Jan 1 2014       | 2014-01-01   |
 | 2014-01-01       | 2014-01-01   |

-Placenames - or any kind of words may be misspelt or not be capitalised
+Names of people or places may be misspelt or not capitalised:

 | Data you have    | Desired Data |
 | ---------------- | ------------ |